HarryWEB/av-services/envs/container/azure-iot-edge/av-rtmp-rtsp-light-sink/ubuntu/README.md

     ./avtool.sh -a install
 ```

-### Deploying/Undeploying av-rtmp-rtsp-sink ubuntu service
+### Deploying/Undeploying av-rtmp-rtsp-light-sink alpine service
-Once the pre-requisites are installed, you can deploy the Live Analytics infrastructure (IoT Edge Hub, Azure Container Registry, Azure Media Services, Azure Storage, Azure Virtual Machine acting as IoT Edge device and running docker) and build the av-rtmp-rtsp-sink ubuntu container.
+Once the pre-requisites are installed, you can deploy the Live Analytics infrastructure (IoT Edge Hub, Azure Container Registry, Azure Media Services, Azure Storage, Azure Virtual Machine acting as IoT Edge device and running docker) and build the av-rtmp-rtsp-light-sink alpine container.

 1. Run the following command to build and run the container